bjssacademy/fundamentals-clean-code/01basics.md

 ```

 We have to look inside the function and _reverse engineer_ what it does.
 In this case it seems to return the word Hello, and then add on whatever thing we passed in to it.

+_This takes time_.
+It is time wasted by everybody _every time_ they have to read this code.

 Let's improve both the function name and the variable name to be more descriptive: